-But, if you’re looking for a quick, private VPN for $2.49 a month, Surfshark is your best option.
+But, if you’re looking for a quick, private VPN for less than $2.50 a month, Surfshark is your best option.

 Often thought of as a VPN that specializes in streaming and torrenting – and it is – CyberGhost also has some pretty powerful privacy credentials to match.
 It’s one of the few VPNs to publish a quarterly transparency report, which details how many requests from the DMCA and police the company gets.

 Thankfully, CyberGhost’s claims of zero-logging seem to be true, but just like Surfshark we’d love to see the firm undergo an audit to prove this.
 While being based in Romania is a good start (favorable data retention laws), we’d love to see the policy and servers verified.

 Other than that, it’s pretty much good news.
 You’ll be able to pay with Bitcoin (although not Ethereum, Ripple, or any other cryptos), and as a specialized torrenting VPN you can access P2P sharing without worrying about being busted if you accidentally get hold of copyrighted material.